Amy Whittle

 About me

-I offer children a variety of ways of working which can allow the child to explore emotions, problems and experiences.
-I offer children a way of communicating through therapeutic play, creative practices, relaxation, mindfulness, meditation, sand-tray, drawing and talking, role play, painting, puppets, movement, therapeutic stories and sound.
+As a creative counsellor I offer children a variety of ways to explore their emotions, problems and experiences.
+Offering children a way of communicating through therapeutic play, creative practices, relaxation, mindfulness, meditation, sand-tray, drawing and talking, role play, painting, puppets, movement, therapeutic stories and sound.

-I work with parents, grandparents, siblings and carers as working together as a family can allow individuals to gain the view of others and an understand the child's process.
+I support parents, grandparents, siblings and carers as working together as a family can allow individuals to gain the view of others and understand the child's process.

 Training, qualifications & experience